-Individuals may exercise their rights of access, correction, deletion and suspension under PIPA with respect to personal information processed for national security purposes.
-Requests to exercise these rights can be filed directly with the intelligence agency, or indirectly via the PIPC.
+Individuals may exercise their rights of access, correction, deletion and suspension under PIPA with respect to personal information processed for national security purposes.281 Requests to exercise these rights can be filed directly with the intelligence agency, or indirectly via the PIPC.
 The intelligence agency may delay, limit or deny the exercise of the right to the extent and for as long as necessary and proportionate to protect an important objective of public interest (e.g. to the extent that and for as long as granting the right would jeopardise an ongoing investigation or threaten national security), or where granting the right may cause damage to the life or body of a third party.
 Where the request is denied or restricted, the individual must be notified of the reasons without delay.

 Moreover, in accordance with Article 58(4) PIPA (requirement to ensure the appropriate handling of individual grievances) and Article 4(5) PIPA (right to appropriate redress for any damage arising out of the processing of personal information, through a prompt and fair procedure), individuals have the right to obtain redress.
 This includes the right to report an alleged violation to the Privacy Call Centre operated by the Korea Internet and Security Agency and file a complaint with the PIPC.
-These redress avenues are available both in case of possible infringements of the rules contained in specific laws setting out the limitations and safeguards with respect to the collection of personal information for national security purposes and of PIPA.
-As explained in Notification No. 2021-1, an EU individual may submit a complaint to the PIPC through his/her national data protection authority or the European Data Protection Board.
-In this case, the PIPC will notify the individual via the same channel (national DPA or EDPB) once the investigation is concluded (including, where applicable, with information about the corrective measures imposed).
-Decisions or inaction by the PIPC can be further appealed before the Korean courts under the Administrative Litigation Act.
+282 These redress avenues are available both in case of possible infringements of the rules contained in specific laws setting out the limitations and safeguards with respect to the collection of personal information for national security purposes and of PIPA.
+As explained in Notification No. 2021-1, an EU individual may submit a complaint to the PIPC through his/her national data protection authority.
+In this case, the PIPC will notify the individual via the national data protection authority once the investigation is concluded (including, where applicable, with information about the